Vanessa Adams

 NESP funding: $130,000 (GST-exclusive)

-Australia has committed to protecting 30% of its lands and seas by 2030 – the ‘30-by-30’ target of the Kunming-Montreal Global Biodiversity Framework – with an emphasis on protecting areas important for biodiversity.
-But how do we know which areas are important for biodiversity?
+Australia has committed to protecting and conserving 30% of its lands and seas by 2030.
+This is known as the 30-by-30 target under the Kunming-Montreal Global Biodiversity Framework.

 Areas important for biodiversity are a priority for protection.
 Image: dudlajzov/Adobe Stock.